JJMats/traffic_sign_classifier/writeup.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is: 34,799 Images.
-    * I split the training data set 80/20 to create a new validation data set.
-This cut the training set down to 27,839 Images
-* The size of the validation set is: 6960 Images.
+The initially provided data set sizes are:
+* Training Data:   34,799 Images
+* Validation Data: 6,960  Images
-* The size of test set is: 12,630 Images
+* Test Data:       12,630 Images

+Other information about the data is:
 * The shape of a traffic sign image is: 32px x 32px x 3 Color Channels
 * The number of unique classes/labels in the data set is: 43

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
+Here is an exploratory visualization of the training data set.
 It is a bar chart showing how the data is not evenly distributed for each label.
-There are some labels that contain up to 1604 images, and others that only contain 141 images.
+There are major differences in quantities of each label which may induce bias in the final model towards the labels with the greater counts.

-![alt text][image1]
+![alt text][imageTrainingHist]

 ### Design and Test a Model Architecture